openresty/lua-resty-core/README.markdown

 ## ngx.ssl

-This Lua module Lua API for controlling SSL certificates, private keys, SSL protocol versions, and etc in NGINX downstream SSL handshakes.
+This Lua module provides a Lua API for controlling SSL certificates, private keys, SSL protocol versions, and etc in NGINX downstream SSL handshakes.

 See the [documentation](./lib/ngx/ssl.md) for this Lua module for more details.